8 Steps to Delivering Great Outdoor Audio

 1. Protection from solid objects or materials

-While cone loudspeakers are traditionally made from paper or cloth/paper composite, loudspeakers for outdoor applications (especially permanently installed loudspeakers) should have polymer or carbon fiber cones, like Community Pro’s “WET” Series.
+While cone loudspeakers are traditionally made from paper or cloth/paper composite, loudspeakers for outdoor applications (especially permanently installed loudspeakers) should have polymer or carbon fiber cones, like Community Pro’s “WET” Series (see sidebar).

 Everyone has had the experience of driving down the road, and suddenly you hear (or more accurately, feel) the low rumble of an approaching car’s subwoofer.
 You’d be surprised to know that the car’s occupants don’t hear the bass nearly as well as you do.
 That’s because the long wavelengths of very low frequencies are not effective in small spaces.
 When you consider that 50 Hz has a wavelength of about 22 feet, you realize that a lot of that energy will extend far beyond the car’s interior.